An American in Paris (1951, Vincente Minnelli)

 But make it past all of the sexual weirdness and rape allusions and rampant artificiality and you will be rewarded with twenty dialogue-free minutes of the restrained, ingenious ballet scene at the climax, a visual powerhouse showcase for Minnelli as stylist and Kelly as performer.
 It isn’t as impressive as “Gotta Dance” in Singin’ in the Rain, but it’s still intoxicating.
 Kelly presented the idea to MGM on the basis of the success of The Red Shoes; evidently, he took another lesson from that film that history has not recorded so precisely.
 After the lengthy ballet in Powell and Pressburger’s film, the story was only halfway finished, and there was a feeling of being let down and hungover after such a piece of visual imagination and hypnotic power.
 Kelly and Minelli solve this problem by ending An American in Paris roughly thirty seconds after the dance scene.
 But this approach presents its own problems.
 There isn’t a harsh comedown after the ballet, no, but the cold ending that follows it leaves plenty to be desired.
 The film would have had twice the effect had it been allowed the audacity of a sad ending, not completely inappropriate for a movie that suggests loneliness in its very title.
 Casablanca did it, after all, and this movie’s legacy would’ve likely survived well into the new century if Kelly had decided to call it a day without getting the girl, just taking a sip of wine and walking out into the night.

-What we’re really seeing, then, when we see An American in Paris is a moment in time for Hollywood and for the U.S. that’s now irrevocably distant but is intellectually fascinating to see enlivened again; there’s nothing wrong with a classic movie being a museum piece, except when you consider that they don’t have to be, as a movie like Singin’ in the Rain plainly proves — we’re still appreciating that film the way it was meant to, but when we view this one we’re celebrating our cinematic legacy and the film’s impact on and placement in its time far more than anything about the story.
+What we’re really seeing, then, when we see An American in Paris is a moment in time for Hollywood and for the U.S. that’s now irrevocably distant but is intellectually fascinating to see enlivened again; there’s nothing wrong with a classic movie being a museum piece, except when you consider that they don’t have to be, as a movie like Singin’ in the Rain plainly proves — we’re still appreciating that film on its original terms, but when we view this one we’re celebrating our cinematic legacy and the film’s impact on and placement in its time far more than anything about the story.
 I understand why it received the Oscar at the time, I think (A Streetcar Named Desire, though not particularly great, would’ve been a riskier choice; and I personally love A Place in the Sun so my vote is with it), but it’s inevitably never going to mean today what it did to audiences then.
 And nostalgia freaks would disagree, but I don’t think that’s a slur on us.

 [Expanded and modified from a review originally posted in 2007.]